Kennesaw State University: Student housing

-Other selected buildings

-Other buildings include the Lawrence V. Johnson Library (C Building), Mathematics Building (D Building), Crawford Lab Building (E Building), Engineering Lab Building (G Building), Civil Engineering Technology Building (L Building), W. Clair Harris Textile Center (M Building), Architecture Building (N Building), Housing Office (R10 Building), Recreation and Wellness Center (S1 Building), and Gymnasium (S2 Building).

 Academics

 Kennesaw State University is accredited by the Southern Association of Colleges and Schools and classified as a comprehensive institution by the University System of Georgia.

 In September 2016, U.S. News elevated KSU from the category of "regional university" to "national university", joining a list of 297 other universities in that category.
 This was in part due to the university's new status as a research university by the Carnegie Classification of Institutions of Higher Learning, indicating a university that engages in a "moderate" level of research activity.

 In 2018, the Carnegie Classification of Institutions of Higher Learning classified KSU as a doctoral research institution with R2 (Doctoral University – High research activity) status.

-The 2020 U.S. News rankings placed KSU in Tier Two (#293-#381) in the "National Universities" category.
+The 2020 U.S. News rankings placed KSU in Tier Two (#293–381) in the "National Universities" category.

 Colleges and degrees

-The university is divided into 13 colleges and offers 52 bachelor's degrees, 21 master's degree programs, one specialist degree, and five doctoral programs; according to Kennesaw State's Registrar's Office, the university offers 80 undergraduate and graduate degrees.
+The university is divided into 11 colleges and offers 76 bachelor's degrees, 43 master's degree programs, five specialist degrees, and nine doctoral programs; according to Kennesaw State's Registrar's Office, the university offers over 190 undergraduate and graduate degrees.